-Sam passed away October 26, 2021 after a brief illness.
-This website contains information about Sam's instruments, essays by Sam, and links to his CDs and books.
+Sam passed away October 26, 2021 after a brief illness, but his legacy lives on through these pages.
+Find out about about Sam's instruments, read essays by Sam, and explore links to his CDs and books.
 All of his sheet music is available to download for personal use.
 The instruments Sam owned at the time of his death are listed here on the 'For Sale' menu.

 Contributions in memory of Sam should be directed to:

 Hospice Of The Panhandle

 Kearneysville, WV 25430